 The authors thank Chris Keith of the Jefferson Lab Target Group for thoroughly reading this manuscript.
 We also thank Mikhail Yurov for his contributions to these measurements and the development of the initial software used to perform ss-RF and rss-RF.
 His commitment to good scientific practice must be acknowledged.
-Figs. 3 and 12 were produced by Carlos Ramirez using SolidWorks.
+Figure 3 and 12 were produced by Carlos Ramirez using SolidWorks.
 All NMR data presented here was taken at the University of Virginia Solid Polarized Target Lab.
-This work was supported by DOE, United States of America contract DE-FG02-96ER40950.
+This work was supported by DOE contract DE-FG02-96ER40950.